 A concussion can feel overwhelming, but understanding the recovery process and taking actionable steps can significantly improve your experience.
 Concussion Hub offers comprehensive resources to guide you through each stage, from the initial injury to a full return to your normal activities.
 Our introductory audio guide provides a helpful overview of concussion recovery.

-Rest is the cornerstone of concussion recovery.
-Your doctor might recommend taking time off work or school to allow your brain to heal.
-This involves minimizing activities that worsen symptoms, such as screen time, reading, and complex problem-solving.
+Your doctor might recommend taking a brief period of time off work or school to allow your brain to heal, though extended absences are rarely needed.
+This involves minimizing activities that significantly worsen symptoms.
+Use the two-point rule as your guide.
+If an activity increases your symptoms by more than 2 points above where they started (on a 10-point scale), or symptom-increases last longer than an hour after stopping the activity, pull back for the time being.
 Concussion Hub offers practical advice for managing memory problems after a head injury, a common issue during recovery.

 As your symptoms improve, you can gradually return to your usual activities.
 This process should be supervised by your healthcare provider and personalized to your needs.
 Pushing yourself too hard, too soon can hinder recovery and potentially prolong your symptoms.
 Reading personal recovery stories can offer inspiration and practical tips from others with similar experiences.
 Remember, recovery is a journey, and Concussion Hub is here to support you every step of the way.